The manners in which the osteocytes and collagen fibers are organized in the bone result in two kinds of bone tissue:

 b) Lamellar bone, also known as secondary, or mature bone.

-The immature bone is always the first to form in the body, such as during fetal life, during bone growth, bone remodeling, healing of bone fractures.
-In adults, it exists only in few places in the body, one example being the dental alveoli that hold the teeth.
+The non-lamellar immature bone is always the first to form in the body, during fetal life, during bone growth, bone remodeling, healing of bone fractures.

-The mature bone normally replaces the immature bone and is the predominant type in adults.
+The mature lamellar bone normally replaces the immature bone and becomes the predominant type in adults.
+In healthy conditions, non-lamellar bone exists only in a few places in adults, one example being the dental alveoli that hold the teeth.

-Main differences between these types:
+Main histological differences between both types: